MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 <!-- a Land Without Rs moment: Lunch at the bar at Legal in Kendall.
 Two guys on my left speak Italian to each other, plain American English to the bartender.
 The guy on my right speaks unaccented English to the bartender but is reading a newpaper on his iPad in Swedish.
 A Cambridge moment.  -->
 <!-- END:TODO:RICK -->

-# How Digitization Changes Strategies for Ensuring Long-Term Access.
+# How Digitization Changes Strategies for Ensuring Long-Term Access

 Much ink has been spilled on the subject of the exponential increase in information production in the digital age.
 And more recently, the durability of digital information has become a important concern for technologists, scholars, and government [CITE].
 For example, the biggest long-term archive of information, the Internet Archive currently holds 35 petabytes of information.
 This is roughly equivalent to the text of 7 million long novels -- or to the amount of new information produced across the globe every 45 minutes, throughout the year.
 [CITE]